 How do I take it?

-Exelon may be taken orally as a tablet or liquid, or used as a transdermal patch.
+Exelon may be taken orally as a tablet or liquid, or taken with a transdermal patch.
 Orally, Exelon is taken twice a day, usually with breakfast or dinner.

 Avoid driving or operating machinery until you are certain you understand how Exelon affects you.